gregcope/piboatmon/README.md

 Basically it works thus;

-0. Runs logrotate, gpsDate
+0. Runs gpsDate to get time from GPS RTC (no need for GPS fix)
-1. Reads config
+1. Removes old log
+2. Starts the pythong program by reading config
-2. Starts a GPS thread logging GPS positions
+3. Starts a GPS thread logging GPS positions
-3. Wait till uptime is 55 secs as mopi will not shutdown
+4. Wait till uptime is 55 secs as mopi will not shutdown
-4. Checks for inbound SMS messages from a 3G USB modem
+5. Checks for inbound SMS messages from a 3G USB modem
-5. Checks the anchor Alarm
+6. Checks the anchor Alarm
-6. Checks battery state
+7. Checks battery state
-7. Checks a bilge switch
+8. Checks a bilge switch
-8. Checks to see if it needs to send a status SMS
+9. Checks to see if it needs to send a status SMS
-9. Logs present status and pings and https server the same info
+10. Logs present status and pings and https server the same info
-10. Checks for a GPS fix, and stays awake for upto another 60 secs to get one
+11. Checks for a GPS fix, and stays awake for upto another 60 secs to get one
-11. Waits till uptime is 60 secs (otherwise mopi will not shutdown)
+12. Waits till uptime is 60 secs (otherwise mopi will not shutdown)
+13. Adds logs to daily log
+14. Removes logs older than X
-12. Goes to sleep for a configurable time (rinse/repeate)
+15. Goes to sleep for a configurable time (rinse/repeate)

 How it works
 ------------